Discover Omnia

 User-Controlled Customization – Enable employees to personalize dashboards, quick links, and notifications to suit their workflow.

 Reducing information overload is crucial for employee engagement.
 A personalized intranet ensures that employees see what matters most to them, making the solution more valuable and increasing adoption.
-See examples of Omnia features that support targeted publishing.
+See intranet examples of Omnia features that support targeted publishing.

-3. Intuitive Navigation & Findability
+Intranet Example 3: Intuitive Navigation & Findability

-Key Features That Improve Findability:
+Key Intranet Features That Improve Findability:

 Dynamic Navigation – Leverage mega menus, directories, visual navigation, and personalized menus to provide a clear, structured content overview and intuitive access.